padro89/snakemake-workflow-cnag/README.md

 - Add volcano plots.
 - Modify the PCA using my own function.
 - Add the option to choose any variables for coloring (including continuous variables, that should be factorized for this).
+- I can include a conditional statement in the R scripts depending on the config file deciding wether to make tiff output.
+This would give an error whenever the output is missing.
+To avoid this, I can make a python function to get the snakemake output including the same conditional statements.

 ### Implement the option to use limma instead of DESeq2